rovinski/rovinski.github.io/index.md

 ## Teaching

+**I am on teaching relief this semester as I develop my lab at NYU.**

-I have been both an undergraduate Instructional Assistant (IA) and Graduate Student Instructor (GSI) for Michigan's ENGR 100 - section 250: Microprocessors and Toys.
+Previously, I have been both an undergraduate Instructional Assistant (IA) and Graduate Student Instructor (GSI) for Michigan's ENGR 100 - section 250: Microprocessors and Toys.
 This class is a personal favorite of mine because of both the great introduction to computer engineering and the openness of the course project.

 This course is designed to give a broad overview of computer engineering to ambitious freshman.
 It covers the basics of computer hardware, including CMOS transistors, digital gates,